Multi-attribute community detection in International Trade Network: Introduction

+More specifically, in the first step, and unlike classical methodologies, we consider all the most prominent centrality definitions proposed in the literature that are relevant to international trade.
+Rather than advocate the superiority of one of them, we aggregate this rich multi-criteria assessment by defining a proper measure of similarity/dissimilarity between nations using their ranking positions.
+Next, we group together countries that have common structural features in terms of those rankings.
+The main advantage of our proposal is that we do not focus on a single and specific indicator of centrality, nor we come out with a detailed countries ranking.
+Rather, we are able to identify groups of countries that have similar structural properties in the ITN.
+A specific tool developed for our project is a new heuristic algorithm to find clusters, based on the Clique Partition model (\cite{Grotschel1989,Grotschel1990,deAmorim1992}).
+The Clique Partition model consists of partitioning the vertices of a graph into the smallest number of cliques.
+First, a measure of similarity/dissimilarity between units must be established.
+This measure can take both positive and negative values, respectively if two units are similar or dissimilar.
+Then units must be partitioned in subsets, in such a way to maximize the similarity between them.
 This model has some advantages over the classical $k$-means or hierarchical models.
 First of all, the clique partition model does not require either that the number of clusters were fixed in advance, e.g. the parameter $k$, or that the user should arbitrarily analyse the chart of the hierarchical clusters.
-Rather, the number of cluster results by the optimization of an objective function.
-Moreover, outliers are not forced to be in a clusters, but they can form peculiar groups of a single element.
-Finally, the principle of the method is that cluster are composed of mutually homogeneous data, while the $k$-means models first try to establish cluster's centres and then groups are composed by units that are similar to centres.
+Rather, the number of clusters results by the optimization of an objective function.
+Moreover, outliers are not forced to be in a cluster, but they can form peculiar groups of a single element.
+Finally, the principle of the method is that clusters are composed of mutually homogeneous data, while the $k$-means models first try to establish cluster's centres and then groups are composed by units that are similar to centres.
 Conversely, the clique partitioning forms groups of similar units.
 Experimental comparison between the clique partition and other clustering methods can be found in \cite{Wang2008}.
 The paper is organized as follows.
 In Section \ref{literature}, we recall main literature related to network theory, analysis of ITN and main solution methods for clique partitioning problems.
 In Section \ref{sec:model}, we describe the methodological framework and the integer linear programming problem.
 In Section \ref{sec:CP}, we define the maximum clique partition problem as well as the algorithm applied for identifying the optimal solution.
 In Section \ref{sec:num}, a numerical application is developed by using the paradigmatic case of the ITN.
 Conclusions follow in Section \ref{sec:conc}.